Purdue-CS193/homework-0-snehamanjunath14/index.md

 ## Welcome to Sneha's first CS 19300 Homework

-- Love how basics are taught
+- Love how basics are taught.
-- Useful and Informative Content
+- Useful and Informative Content.
-- PRofessors are very helpful.
+- Professors are very helpful.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.